open-eid/SiVa/docs/siva2/systemintegrators_guide.md

 ## Validation Report Signature

-SiVa provdes the ability to sign the validation report signature.
+SiVa provdes the ability to sign the validation report.
 The idea of supplementing the validation report with a validation report signature is to prove the authority's authenticity and integrity over the validation.

 !!! note
     Note that validation report signature is disabled by default